vladkinoman/just-my-notes/computer-science/operating-systems/linux/applications/formats-for-packaging-applications.md

   > Further on top of this is the need to stand up the necessary directories, mounts and caches to ensure the application launches correctly.
 There is some overhead on doing this on first launch.
 It was way worse, and was improved recently.
 It turned out some font caches were being rebuilt on every launch of the application.
   > So for example on someone's machine running Libreoffice from the deb takes 0.9 seconds to launch, from the snap it takes around 1.8 seconds.
 That's certainly a difference, but it's far from the 15s.

+  > I accidentally installed LibreOffice as a snap on a coworkers machine.
+It was so crap, he has no idea of linux and complained.
+It needes litereally about **3 minutes to start**.
+I uninstalled it, installed it with apt-get and everything was fine.
+  >
+  > Also I have my Nextcloud in a snap, performance wise it works fine I guess, but it's annoying that the Storage for it is in some weird snap mount I always struggle to find.

 - Canonical imposes snap by default.
 Imposing snaps is a bad idea.
 Linux Mint for example integrates flatpak but it does not impose any software installed by flatpak.

   > If Ubuntu wants to propose some apps with snap as default, it's fine and no problem **if the deb package remains available and snap can be uninstalled.**